 11. Soap on a Rope

 Before you throw away that yogurt container, have you considered using it as a mold?
-It’s actually the perfect shape to make soap on a rope!
+It's actually the perfect shape to make DIY soap on a rope!

-14. DIY Tea Tree + Activated Charcoal Soap
+12. DIY Tea Tree + Activated Charcoal Soap

-15. DIY Soaps with Surprises
+13. DIY Soaps with Surprises

 If convincing little ones to wash their hands is taking too much of your time, make some of these hidden toy soaps.
-They’re guaranteed to make handwashing something they canโt wait to do!
+They're guaranteed to make hand-washing something they can’t wait to do!

-18. Oatmeal Soap with Raw Honey + Goat Milk
+14. Oatmeal Soap with Raw Honey + Goat Milk

-Combine skin-soothing oats with moisturizing ingredients like goat milk powder and honey [source], and youโve got yourself a hydrating soap your dry, itchy skin will love.
+Combine skin-soothing oats with moisturizing ingredients like goat milk powder and honey [source], and you’ve got yourself a hydrating soap your dry, itchy skin will love.

 This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
-Learn more about Hello Glowโs medical reviewers here.
+Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.